ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 are in scope; GHC consumes these unit identifiers to determine what modules are in scope for import and what requirements are inherited.

-In this specification, we present both a syntactic and pictorial formulation of unit identifiers.
-In the author's opinion, pictorial unit identifiers are easier to understand and manipulate; of course, in an actual implementation, a syntactic representation must be used.

 Syntax
 ~~~~~~